TritonDataCenter/node-manta/docs/man/muntar.md

 DESCRIPTION
 -----------

+muntar is deprecated and will be removed in a future release.

 The muntar utility extracts the contents of a tar file and creates the corresponding objects in the path specified.
 If the destination